lllyasviel/Fooocus/update_log.md

+**(2023 Nov 26) Hi all, the feature updating of Fooocus will be paused for about two or three weeks because we have some other workloads.
+See you soon and we will come back in mid December.
+However, you may still see updates if other collaborators are fixing bugs or solving problems.**

 # 2.1.823

 * Fix some potential problem when LoRAs has clip keys and user want to load those LoRAs to refiners.